What is the Cost of Food in Japan for a Traveler

 We ate several lunches or dinners at nicer establishments, where it is more common to sit down and take your time eating.
 This is in direct opposite to the speedy lunches that occur at many ramen shops, where Japanese workers come in, slurp down some soup quietly, and then return to the office.

 At nicer restaurants, like a higher end soba noodle shop, a complete meal will run about Y1200-1500 per set.
 We found the average for a mid-priced restaurant to be around $15USD for two people for lunch, and increasing to about $35 USD for dinner.
+But, this is still a great option to eat when even when focusing on Japan budget travel.
+This is particularly true considering how well prepared the food is.

 At better quality, but not top notch sushi restaurants, it’s possible to have a full sushi dinner for 2, including 4 drinks for about Y7,000, or less than $60.
 For the quality of the sushi, that is an amazing price.